Skip to main content

 Multi-merchant dashboard

-Create, configure, and monitor merchants from a single operator view.
-Each merchant has their own section with wallet, API keys, webhooks, and transaction history.
+Create, configure, and monitor every merchant from a single operator view.
+Each has their own section with wallet, API keys, webhooks, and full transaction history.

-Every merchant designates their own cold wallet at onboarding.
-PayRam derives deposit addresses from their xPub, the smart contract sweeps to their cold wallet.
+Each merchant designates their own cold wallet at onboarding; PayRam derives deposit addresses from their xPub.
+API keys are scoped per merchant — rotate, revoke, rename.
 You never hold their funds.

 Dual gateway — collect + pay out